Connect with others who understand.

 • Living in an area with extremely low humidity

-• Using central heating or air conditioning without an attached humidifier
+• Using central heating or air conditioning without a humidifier

 Seborrheic Dermatitis